alexpolt/alexpolt.github.io/src/alloc.md

     template<typename T>
     allocator {

+      using value_type = T;

       T* allocate( size_t ); //allocates memory from chunks by bumping up an offset

       void free( T*, size_t ); // does nothing

       size_t chunk_size;

-      shared_ptr< chunk > chunk_list; //points to a list of chunks and uses a custom deleter };
+      std::shared_ptr< chunk > chunk_list; //points to a list of chunks and uses a custom deleter };

     std::string line{ allocator{ 1024 } }; //chunk size 1024

   From the code you can get the general idea of how it works.
 The allocator keeps a list of chunks and serves memory on demand.
-All the copied string will share the allocator with shared\_ptr responsible for deallocation using a custom deleter;
+All the copied strings will share the allocator with shared\_ptr responsible for deallocation using a custom deleter;